 Both projects aim to reflect the latest thinking in transit services, but are not directly tied together.

-The 2001 Comp Plan designated Central Avenue as a Major Transit Corridor, and the ART project attempted to implement those existing adopted policies in their project.
+The 2001 Comprehensive Plan designated Central Avenue as a Major Transit Corridor, and the ART project attempted to implement those existing adopted policies.

-The 2017 Comprehensive Plan designates Central Avenue as a Premium Transit Corridor (i.e. high-capacity transit of which Bus Rapid Transit is one example) and includes policies to encourage growth and transit-oriented development along the corridor.
+The 2017 Comprehensive Plan designates Central Avenue as a Premium Transit Corridor (which makes high-capacity transit such as Bus Rapid Transit appropriate for the corridor) and includes policies to encourage growth and transit-oriented development along the corridor.

 Central is also designated by the Mid Region Council of Government's Long Range Transportation System Guide as part of the Priority Investment Transit Network.
-One of the purposes of the Comp Plan Update is to coordinate with and help implement the regional Metropolitan Transportation Plan and achieve the benefits of the preferred scenario that it adopted.
+One of the purposes of the Comprehensive Plan Update was to coordinate with and help implement the regional Metropolitan Transportation Plan and achieve the benefits of the preferred scenario that it adopted.

 What is a Premium Transit Corridor?